xlink-network/xlink-docs/getting-started/prerequisites.md

 ## Supported Wallets

-XLink supports several wallets depending on the blockchain you are using.
-Below are the wallets available for each supported chain.
+XLink supports various wallets depending on the blockchain, browser, or device you are using.
+Below is a list of the available wallets for each supported chain, along with information on compatible browsers and mobile devices.

 | Wallet        | Stacks  | Bitcoin  | EVM   | Browser                                                                                                                | Mobile   |
 |---------------|---------|----------|-------|------------------------------------------------------------------------------------------------------------------------|----------|